filobolla/dotfiles/README.md

 	> Brave/Chrome must be also set as default browser
 - Import Cyberduck bookmarks
 - Import Mail folder
+	> Also needed to copy `com.apple.mail.plist` and Accounts folder
 - Setup Finder favorites
 - Setup Finder toolbar buttons "Remote connection" and "Path"
 	> - Can be done with PlistBuddy on key `NSToolbar Configuration Browser`